DETAILED ACTION

 wherein among the plurality of edges of the pixel-defining layer which define the pixel opening:

-the plurality of wires (221/Ca) of the wiring layer overlap the second edge of the pixel-defining layer to define an overlapping area of the second edge, together with a non-overlapping area of the second edge which is between the plurality of first wires along the second direction.
+wherein the length of each of the plurality of wires of the wiring layer overlaps the length of the second edge of the pixel-defining layer to define an overlapping area of the second edge, together with a non-overlapping area of the second edge which is between the plurality of first wires 240 along the second direction.

 Regarding claim 5, figs. 4B/4F of Du discloses wherein the first wiring layer further comprises:

-a third wire 240 and a fourth wire 240/VT (on the top of fig. 4E) each extending along the substrate along the first direction, and the first wire, the second wire, the third wire and the fourth wire in order along the second direction and spaced apart from each other along the second direction.
+a third wire 220 and a fourth wire 220 (bottom of page)T (on the top of fig. 4E) each extending along the substrate along the first direction, and the first wire, the second wire, the third wire and the fourth wire in order (order as shown in fig. 4E) along the second direction and spaced apart from each other along the second direction.

 wherein the pixel-defining layer overlaps the second pixel electrode,